CollegeBoreal/INF1048-202-19E-01/M.Manning/chapter9/docs/services.md

 $ ng generate interface services/index
 ```

-* Replace its content with the below
+* Edit the file `index.ts` by replace its content with the below

 ```typescript
 export * from './customer';